zjohn77/retrieval/README.md

 ```

 ## 5. Usage:
-The following example is from "scenarios.js" found in the "demo/demo1" directory.
+The example right below is from "demo/demo2/scenarios.js".
 ```js
 /*
  * Demonstrates how to use the Retrieval module via 4 quick examples.